3 Worst Email Scams Targeting Small Businesses, and How to Avoid Them

 Fake Email from a Real Company

-Another type of email scam seems to come from a company with which you do business, such as a bank or credit card company, or others such as LinkedIn, GoDaddy, Quickbooks, and Amazon.
+Another type of email scam seems to come from a company you know and trust, such as a bank or credit card company, or others such as PayPal, Amazon, or Netflix.

 If you click the link, you’ll be taken to a fake website that may look very similar to the actual website, but will actually be set up to steal the information you enter.